-This "Sputterbird" gets its name from the huge water spray and noise it generates when trolled from an outrigger or from your rod directly.
+The"Sputterbird" gets its name from the huge water spray and noise it generates when trolled from an outrigger or directly from your rod.

-The counter rotating blades are connected with a flexible joint which allows movement sideways along with its rotation, creating a remarkable water disturbance simulating an entire school of bait fish under attack!
+Two counter rotating blades are connected with a flexible joint which allows movement sideways along with its rotation, creating a remarkable water disturbance and simulating an entire school of bait fish under attack!

 Noise generating rattles produce underwater sound to simulate feeding action, drawing game fish from long distances to investigate the source of this commotion.

 Use heavy line on your rod (80-200#) as the "Sputterbird" keeps the line totally out of the water - visibility is not an issue.